ABI-Software/ABIBook/glossary.rst

       A `Mercurial` repository hosted on the Physiome Model Repository.
 This is essentially a folder or directory in which files are stored, with the added feature of being version controlled by the distributed version control system called `Mercurial <http://mercurial.selenic.com/>`_.

    Mercurial
       `Mercurial <http://mercurial.selenic.com/>`_ is a distributed version control system, used by the Physiome Model Repository software to maintain a history of changes to files in :term:`workspaces`.
+See a tour of the `Mercurial basics`_ for some good introductory material.

+   Push
+      The term used with distibuted version control systems for the action of pushing changes from one clone of the repository into another.
+With PMR, this usually implies pushing from a workspace clone on your local machine back to the workspace in the model repository, but could be into any other clone of the workspace.
+See a tour of the `Mercurial basics`_ for some good introductory material.

+   Pull
+      The term used with distributed version control systems for the action of pulling changes from one clone of the repository into another.
+With PMR, this usually implies pulling from a workspace in the model repository into a clone of the workspace on your local machine.